 It is the responsibility of each participant to verify the CE requirements of his or her licensing or regulatory agency and to contact them with any questions regarding licensing.

 A few CE Certification Stations are located in the General Registration area.
 Illinois dentists are required to obtain 48 CE hours in a three-year period.
 The current cycle ends in September 2021.

 Illinois hygienists are required to obtain 36 CE hours in a three-year period and CPR certification in the year of licensure.

-Beginning with the 2019 Midwinter Meeting, individual course tickets will no longer be issued.
+Individual course tickets are no longer issued.
 You will receive a ticket for each day that will list all of your registered courses and activities for that day.
 When arriving at a course for which you have registered, the bar code on that daily ticket will be scanned.

 If you do not have that ticket scanned, you will not receive credit for that course.
 If you must leave the course for any reason, you must have your badge scanned as you leave and again upon your return.
 ADA CERP guidelines state that you must be present at least 50 minutes of every hour that you expect credit for.
 There will no longer be course verification codes to get to credits retrospectively.